-In current practice, it is far easier to mandate these types of controls for the machine learning or Big Data initiatives.
+In current practice, it is far easier to mandate these types of controls for the machine learning or big data initiatives.
 Agencies can issue legally-binding contracts for the development of big data tools that can be built around intellectual property agreements that lock the methodologies, code, and often the data into tightly scoped work groups.
-Teams can be made responsible for harnessing various inputs, performing the processing and analysis, and delivering a complete product that answers either pre-established questions in a workflow or identifies emerging delays in correcting the actions of DHOs.
-This generates a second liability, as federal staff need to go offsite to work with DHOs, separating them from internal resources.
+Teams can be made responsible for harnessing various inputs, performing the processing and analysis, and delivering a complete product that answers either pre-established questions in a workflow or identifies emerging threats that need further analysis.

-21 NB: federal officials often lack access to these real time exchanges because chat is blocked at the federal firewalls.
-This is a liability for crisis response operations, as federal officials therefore have threats that need further analysis.
 As a result, the software and data often remain locked in the system; the method and questions being asked might be open (but are often closed).